 Please note the cost range involves many variables and it’s meant only for guidance and it does not serve as a quote.

-The exact costs of a master bathroom will depend greatly on the size and features you decide to install.
+The exact costs of a primary bathroom will depend greatly on the size and features you decide to install.
 If you are remodelling, you will incur extra costs for the demolition and removal of the old pieces and should plan for this as needed.

 You need to check with your local offices to see if you need a permit as well.
 Plumbing and electrical additions in structures will usually require a permit.
 If this is the case, you can expect on average about $900 for a permit.

 Of course, depending on where you live, your zoning laws and policies, these numbers will vary.
 On the low end of a remodel you can expect to pay about $2,500 and upwards of $23,000 or more on the high end.

 Your budget should plan for all the expenditures and permits, as well as the cost of contractors and plumbers for the installation.
 You can save money with a DIY installation.
 However, you will have to ensure that your work is up to the code for your area.